molily/molily.de/_testing-angular/angular-testing-principles.md

 Second, `ng test` launches Karma, the test runner.
 Karma starts a development server at [http://localhost:9876/](http://localhost:9876/) that serves the JavaScript bundles compiled by Webpack.

 Karma then launches one or more browsers.
-The idea of Karma is to run the same tests in different browser to ensure cross-browser interoperability.
+The idea of Karma is to run the same tests in different browsers to ensure cross-browser interoperability.
 All widely used browsers are supported: Chrome, Internet Explorer, Edge, Firefox and Safari.
 Per default, Karma starts Chrome.

 <aside class="margin-note">Test runner</aside>

 The launched browser navigates to `http://localhost:9876/`.
 As mentioned, this site serves the test runner and the test bundle.
 The tests start immediately.
 You can track the progress and read the results in the browser and on the shell.

-When running the tests in the [counter project](https://github.com/9elements/angular-workshop), the browser output looks like this:
+When running the tests in the [counter project](../example-applications/#the-counter-component), the browser output looks like this:

 <img src="/img/testing-angular/karma-success.png" alt="46 specs, 0 failures" class="image-max-full" loading="lazy">